flpmat/LTSP-Cluster-Tutorial/README.md

 * Complete autologin support with account creation
 * Store hardware information for all clients in the control center

 In this tutorial, a basic setup of LTSP-Cluster will be installed.
-For this purpose, two x86_64/amd64 servers are configured: the first one is a root server and the second one is the application server.
+For this purpose, we will use VirtualBox where two x86_64/amd64 Ubuntu servers are configured: the first one will be the root server and the second one  the application server.
 The LTSP-Cluster architecture is presented on the image below and comprises of a root server with a chroot, a load-balancer and a cluster control center; the application server has a LTSBAgent and an account manager running.

 The network layout built for this tutorial is presented on the following picture.
 Upfront to this tutorial, the VirtualBox must be configured so as both virtual machines have one network interface connected to NAT and one network inteface bridged.

-INSERIR IMAGEM DE CONFIGURAÇÃO DE REDE

 Both servers must know each other.
 For this, you need to edit the `/etc/hosts`:
 ```